annotation/text-fabric/tf/docs/about/displaydesign.md

 Here is an account of how *unravel* works and which challenges it has to meet.

-## Neighbourhood
+## Neighborhood

 When we display a node, we consider all the slots to which this node is linked, and then collect all other nodes in the corpus that share one or more of these slots.
 (see `tf.core.locality.Locality.i`).

 !!! explanation "with some subtleties"
-    We exclude some nodes from the neighbourhood, such as lexeme nodes, which have characteristics that require special treatment.
+    We exclude some nodes from the neighborhood, such as lexeme nodes, which have characteristics that require special treatment.
     We also exclude nodes of types that have a higher rank (read on).